-Codiene is the used by doctors for back pain in the inital stages along with paracetamol.
+Codeine is the used by back pain specialists in the initial stages along with paracetamol.
 Our body converts codeine into morphine and this works on our nerves and brain to control the pain.
-Codiene blocks pain signals coming from the injured tissues of our back from reaching our brain.
+Codeine blocks pain signals coming from the injured tissues of our back from reaching our brain.

 Codeine carries the risk of constipation as it works on the nerves of our body and also on the tummy.
 Codeine has a tendency to make you become very dependent or addicted to them.

-The normal dose of Codiene is 60 mgs 4 times a day.
-Codiene can be taken along with paracetamol after food.
+The normal dose of Codeine is 60 mgs 4 times a day.
+Codeine can be taken along with paracetamol after food.

 What if the pain does not get better after the above medications?

-There are still plenty of options available to the doctor.
-If your pain does not settle he does have a medication then stronger painkillers medications that work on our brain and our nerves that carry pain senastion will be needed.
+There are still plenty of options available to back pain specialist in london.
+If your pain does not settle he does have a medication then stronger painkillers medications that work on our brain and our nerves that carry pain sensation will be needed.
 But the risks of pain side-effects increase with these stronger medications.

 Diazepam is normally a sleeping tablet.
 But diazepam can be used to control the spasms caused by the back pain from injury to the tissues.
 This is how it gives you relief from your back pain.
 Diazepam acts on our brain to reduce the chemicals that cause anxiety.